spsforks/google-sanitizers-wiki/AddressSanitizerClangVsGCC-(3.8-vs-6.0).md

 #### Feature:
 invalid pointer pairs detection
-* LLVM: yes (experimental)
+* LLVM: yes (experimental, heap only)
 * GCC: no
 * Bugs/ML:

 ##### Cons and Pros:

 This feature is experimental.
-Support new kinds of bugs detection.
+Instrument <, <=, >, >=, - with pointer operands.
+Used to enable detection of invalid comparison operators on pointers.

 <br>